rauchrob/puppet-kallithea/README.md

 }
 ```

 This will install Kallithea in an isolated virtualenv and create a default configuration as described in the [Kallithea setup documentation](https://pythonhosted.org/Kallithea/setup.html).
 As of Kallithea version 0.2.1, this default configuration will use an SQLite database backend, which is then initialized due to the `seed_db` parameter.
-A `kallithea` systemd service is set up, which then gets started and enabled by default.
+A `kallithea` Systemd service is set up, which then gets started and enabled by default.

 If everything worked well, you should be able to browse your Kallithea instance on `http://localhost:5000`, which can be accessed using the default credentials `admin/adminpw`